nest/nest-simulator/doc/htmldoc/whats_new/v3.9/index.rst

-The release of 3.9 brought a lot of changes with 110 PRs including 19 bug fixes and 10 enhancements.
+The release of 3.9 brought a lot of changes with 110 PRs including 19 bug fixes and 10 enhancements as detailed in the `release notes on GitHub <https://github.com/nest/nest-simulator/releases/>`_.
 Here are some of the more interesting developments that happened: